Nox04/mailer-lite-task/README.md

 ## Installation

 1. Install [Docker](https://docs.docker.com/).

+> If you're using linux, make sure you've docker groups and permissions setted up, otherwise you could face permissions issues.

 2. Run `make`.

 > Depending upon your platform dependencies you may need install `Make` from your package provider.